c-git/c-git.github.io/content/rust/create_new_crate.md

 +++
 title="Create New Crate"
 date=2023-11-02
-updated= 2023-11-08
+updated= 2024-01-27
 +++

 Patterned on: [New Repo Creation](@/git/new_repo.md)

+# Notes

-NB: These instructions assume github with ssh key auth but any would be similar
+- These instructions assume github with ssh key auth but any would be similar
+- If creating a egui application with eframe I have an opinionated setup with a script at <https://github.com/c-git/my_egui_template> (See readme for more details).

+# Instructions

 1. Create empty repo in cloud
 2. Create folder on local machine with same name (same name is recommended not required)